subv3rsiv3/website/_posts/2025-09-21-microsofts-entra-id-vulnerabilities-could-have-been-catastrophic.md

 ---
 layout: single
 title: Microsoft’s Entra ID vulnerabilities could have been catastrophic
-date: '2025-09-21 23:49:29 '
+date: '2025-09-21 23:52:55 '
-excerpt: 'Microsoft''s Entra ID has a sneaky vulnerability in its internal token mechanism that completely sidesteps key security features like conditional access and audit logs, potentially letting attackers hijack any customer''s entire tenant—think '
+excerpt: 'Microsoft''s Entra ID just dodged a bullet with a critical vulnerability in its internal token mechanism that could bypass key security features like conditional access and audit logs, potentially letting attackers waltz into any customer''s '
 seo_title: Microsoft’s Entra ID vulnerabilities could have been catastrophic
-seo_description: Microsoft's Entra ID has a sneaky vulnerability in its internal token mechanism that completely sidesteps key security features like conditional access and
+seo_description: Microsoft's Entra ID just dodged a bullet with a critical vulnerability in its internal token mechanism that could bypass key security features like condit
 categories:
 - Security
 - Microsoft365